 For the most part, life at SkyRidge Golf Course is quiet and serene.
 People come and enjoy good food, easy-going service, or a fun round of golf.
 However... once in a while something exciting or unusual happens and news of the event will pass through our little village like wild fire.
-Below are just some of the stories that we at SkyRidge Golf Course still reminsce about over a beer and burger.
+Below are just some of the stories that we at SkyRidge Golf Course still reminsce about over a burger and beers.

 This is a story written by one of our patrons about one of our volunteers.